mliszcz/msc-thesis/presentations/pp-p1/pp-p1.md

 ---

+## Agenda

+0. (Brief) Introduction to TANGO Controls
+   0. Core
+   0. GUIs
+0. Thesis goal
+0. Objectives

+---

 ## TANGO

 http://www.tango-controls.org/

-* A system for controlling hardware in distributed environment,
+* A software toolkit for controlling hardware in distributed environment,
 * built on top of CORBA,
 * with bindings for C++, Java and Python.